vuepress-theme-hope/vuepress-theme-hope/docs/lightgallery/src/config.md

 The delay of lightgallery fetching page images, in ms.

-If the theme you are using has a switching animation, it is recommended to configure this option to `Switch animation duration + 200`.
+If the theme you are using has a switching animation, we recommend you setting this option to `Switch animation duration + 200`.

 ## options

 - Type: `LightGallerySettings`

-Addtional options which will pass to [`lightgallery`](https://www.lightgalleryjs.com/docs/settings/).
+Additional options which will pass to [`lightgallery`](https://www.lightgalleryjs.com/docs/settings/).